i2C communication problem with multiple devices at the same time

 It is possible to make an interrupt callback with the Expander Pi by using the interrupts built into the MCP23017 IC to monitor the status of the input pins and connect the output from the INTA or INTB pins to a Raspberry Pi GPIO pin via a voltage divider.
 You can then add an event to the GPIO pin to trigger a callback routine when a button is pressed.

-We have a tutorial for our IO Pi board that explains how to set this up in hardware and software.
+We have a tutorial for the IO Pi board that explains how to set this up in hardware and software.
 The Expander Pi uses the same IO chip as the IO Pi so you can use the code from the tutorial with the Expander Pi.

 24/07/2020